-ZKPs typically execute the SumCheck protocol over \textit{multilinear extensions} (MLEs) -- polynomials with degree at most 1 in each variable.
-MLEs can represent multivariate functions compactly and are well-suited for hardware because they can be stored and accessed as flat lookup tables indexed by binary-encoded inputs.
-Throughout this paper, we will use the terms ``MLEs", ``MLE tables," and ``polynomials" interchangeably.
+ZKPs execute SumCheck over \textit{multilinear extensions} (MLEs) -- polynomials with degree at most $1$ in each variable.
+MLEs represent multivariate functions compactly and, in hardware, can be stored as flat lookup tables indexed by binary inputs.
+Throughout this paper, we use the terms ``MLEs," ``MLE tables," and ``polynomials" interchangeably.